 1.2 million residences and building have implemented Sulabh toilets.

-The toilet system was designed with 2 pits to ensure that one could be used continuously to contain waste while the second allows waste to decompose and become fertilizer.
-The toilet pan has a steep slope (25°-28°) and the plumbing uses a water-seal (20 mm) to prevent odors.
+The Sulabh Flush Compost Toilet is designed as a two-pit system to ensure that one could be used continuously to contain waste while the second allows waste to decompose and become fertilizer.
+The toilet pan has a steep slope (25°-28°) and the plumbing uses a water-seal (20 mm) to prevent odours.
 Water conservation was considered during the design, so each flush only requires 1 - 1.5 liters of water.
 The two pits are sized based on the number of users, designed with a lifetime of 3 years of use per pit.